ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 * NSX-T Host Transport Nodes (ESXi hosts)
 * NSX-T Logical Router (Tier 0) uplinks

-Each of these require one or more {{site.data.keyword.bm_is_short}} VLAN interfaces to be created.
+Each of these require one or more {{site.data.keyword.bm_is_short}} VLAN interfaces to be created before you can start the actual NSX-T deployment and configurations.
 In this tutorial, you will create {{site.data.keyword.bm_is_short}} network interfaces for NSX-T Managers and Transport Nodes.

 ![NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}](images/solution63-ryo-vmware-on-vpc/Self-Managed-Simple-20210924v1-NSX-self-managed.svg "NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}"){: caption="Figure 1.
 NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}" caption-side="bottom"}